jooh/bindit/docs/index.rst

       /bindit/drive/data/input /bindit/drive/results/

 This is convenient for interactive use, and makes it trivial to generate shell script wrappers that handle disk IO for container applications.
+For this purpose, we supply a utility script generator: bindit_partial.

 .. toctree::
    :maxdepth: 2